Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

 1. Provide the file name as **Dockerfile (1)**.
 In the editor, **copy and paste (2)** the script below, then click **Commit changes (3)**.

+   >**Note**: Please make sure to name the file as **Dockerfile** only as its a standard convention used by Docker and widely followed in the Docker community.

     ```
     # Use an official Nginx runtime as a parent image
     FROM nginx:latest